 Also section five amending K.S.A.
 44-508 (f)(2) provides that that injury is not compensable because work was a triggering or precipitating factor.
 An injury is not compensable solely because it aggravates, accelerates or exacerbates a preexisting condition or renders a preexisting condition symptomatic.
 The word “solely” suggests that an injury is compensable if it aggravates a preexisting problem but not if the only thing it does is aggravate a preexisting condition.
 This word suggests that there must be some degree of actual new injury at the time of the accident.
 The section goes on to provide that for repetitive trauma or accident it will be deemed to arise out of employment if the increased risk or hazard to which the employment exposed the worker is the prevailing factor of the accident and disability.

 Workers compensation is an insurance plan that is required by statute.
-The employer is required to obtain insurance for the employee’s benefit providing certain benefits for job related injuries, disability or death.
+The employer is required to obtain insurance for the workers benefits providing certain benefits for job related injuries, disability or death.
 The law covers most employers with an annual payroll of $20,000 or more.
 Coverage begins on the first day of work.

 You only have 20 days to give your employer notice of the accident, 10 if you no longer work there, for accidents after April 25 of 2013.
 If the employer has designated in writing that a certain individual should get the notice then notice to anyone else is insufficient.
 Otherwise give your notice to a supervisor or manger.